sf-wdi-38/js-oop-flower-power/readme.md

 </details>

-*Thought experiment: Maybe we create a different intermediary object, called Bee, which would facilitate cross-pollination and return a new flower?
+*Thought experiment: Maybe we could create a different intermediary object, called Bee, which would facilitate cross-pollination and return a new flower?
 Flowers don't just bash their heads together and make new flowers in the real world, they need bees!
 What are some methods we could assign to a Bee object?*

 <details>
   <summary>some ideas</summary>